As a college in Cleveland, Ohio, Ursuline offers students access to a major and growing center of medicine, arts, culture, and sports.

-Cleveland was founded in 1796 near the mouth of the Cuyahoga River, originally as a manufacturing center owing to its location at the head of numerous canals and railroad lines.
-Cleveland is now noted for its health care institutions, the arts, research and technology, and its association with rock music; the city is home to the Rock and Roll Hall of Fame.
+Cleveland was founded in 1796 near the mouth of the Cuyahoga River and served as a manufacturing center due to its location at the head of numerous canals and railroad lines.
+Cleveland is now noted for its health care institutions, art venues, research and technology initiatives, and the Rock and Roll Hall of Fame.

-Cleveland Metroparks: The Cleveland Metroparks, or the "Emerald Necklace," is a ring of 8 reservations spanning more than 23,000 acres with more than 300 miles of trails, golf courses, lakefront parks, and a nationally-acclaimed zoo.
-The Acacia Reservation and South Chagrin Reservation are both a short drive from campus, where you can enjoy a walk/run, cookout, polo match, and more.
+The Cleveland Metroparks, or the "Emerald Necklace," is a ring of eight reservations spanning more than 23,000 acres with more than 300 miles of trails, golf courses, lakefront parks, and a nationally-acclaimed zoo.
+The Acacia Reservation and South Chagrin Reservation are both a short drive from campus and great places to enjoy a walk or run, cookout, polo match, and more.

-Not only is downtown Cleveland home to the city's professional sports teams - Indians, Browns , and Cavaliers - but it is also a cultural hub for theater, dining, and nightlife.
+Not only is downtown Cleveland home to the city's professional sports teams - Guardians, Browns , and Cavaliers - but it is also a cultural hub for theater, dining, and nightlife.
 Playhouse Square is the second-largest theatre district behind Broadway.
-Nearby, East 4th Street is a pedestrian-only street, featuring concert and comedy venues and world-class dining options - including James Beard award-winning restaurants.
+Nearby, East 4th Street is a pedestrian-only street, featuring concert and comedy venues and world-class dining options, including James Beard award-winning restaurants.
 Each March, you'll also find the Cleveland International Film Festival in the heart of Public Square at Tower City Center.

 Experience a different collegiate atmosphere and meet people your age at some of the other colleges near Cleveland, including: